ImTheCheez/Cheez/README.md

 # Cheez
+Uh how do you use github?
-Uh idk i haven't used github ever
+i never used it